The Golden Rule and Loving Our Neighbor

 Are there corrupt systems and institutions?
 Of course, because of corrupt people within them.
 We can cite many examples.
 But systems are not impersonal entities; they consist of individual humans, who are sinful.
 It’s clear the main cause of injustice lies in the human heart.
 It is the heart that is faulty, not an impersonal “system.”
 If humans were righteous, our systems and institutions would be also.

 We should make every effort to root out injustice where it is found, whether it’s individual or systemic.
 This may involve confronting injustice and evil.
-But in doing so we need to remember that every person within an institution is also an individual before God.
+But in doing so we need to remember that every person within an institution is made in God’s image and an individual before God.
 Not everyone within a corrupt institution shares the same guilt, or any guilt, for sins that have been committed.
 When assessing guilt, God judges each person individually, and we should also.

 Uncontrolled anger spread randomly or against groups of people does not accomplish God’s justice.
 And we should not seek revenge for things that have occurred in the past.
 This tears down rather than builds up, and usually harms innocent people.